dart-lang/language/accepted/future-releases/spread-collections/feature-specification.md

 ```

 Is syntactically parsed as `mapOrSetLiteral`.
 To determine whether it actually
-is a map or set, the surrounding context is used.
-Given an `mapOrSetLiteral`
+is a map or set, the upwards and downwards type inference contexts are used.

-with context type C:
+Given a `mapOrSetLiteral`:

-*   If `Set<Null>` is assignable to C, and `Map<Null, Null>` is not assignable
+1. If `Map<Null, Null>` is assignable to the literal's context type, then it
+    is a map literal.

+2. Else, if `Set<Null>` is assignable to the literal's context type, then the
+    collection is a set literal.

+3. Else, if it has spread elements and all of the spread element expression
-    to C, then the collection is a set literal.
+    types are subtypes of `Iterable`, then it is a set literal.

+    **TODO: Is dynamic a subtype of Iterable?
+If so, this needs to be tweaked.
+    If all the spreads are dynamic, then it should be a map literal.**

-*  Otherwise, it is a map literal.
+4. Otherwise, it is a map literal.

 In other words, if it can only be a set, it is.
 Otherwise, it's a map.
 In cases
-where the context type is not specific enough to disambiguate, we could make it
+where the types are not specific enough to disambiguate, we could make it an
-an error instead of defaulting to map.
-However, that would be inconsistent with
+error instead of defaulting to map.
+However, that would be inconsistent with how
-how empty collections are handled.
+empty collections are handled.
 Those have to default to map for backwards
 compatibility.

 ### Const spreads